MartinKratochvilProgramy/go-kv-store/article.md

 Another solution could be to keep the data in the map and list at the same time, where map would be used for lookup and list to find data older than some value, but duplicating data in a database is a terrible idea.

-The best way I could think of to store time-structured data to a map is to implement a linked list data structure, where each item contains not only the necessary data, but also a pointer to data before and after it.
+The best way I could think of to store time-structured data to a map is to implement a linked list data structure where each item contains not only the necessary data, but also a pointer to writes before and after it.
 Again, I am assuming that data will be written to the database in a chronological order and the order will not change (ie. the timestamp is final and determined by the application).

 Let's tweak the storage struct and add necessary pointers.
 We also need to keep track of head and tail, so that we know where to start when traversing the list:
 ``` go